-Also, when you look at our favorite budget La Fortuna activities you will see that most are off the beaten path activities.
+Also, when you look at some of our favorite La Fortuna activities you will see that some are off the beaten path.
 Day tours usually do not go to these locations.

 If you opt to take the bus up, you can rent a car from Adobe and input La Fortuna as your pick-up location.
 They have an office directly in the downtown area of La Fortuna.